Find similar products:

 In patients with impaired renal function or undergoing chronic haemodialysis, a particularly low dosage of Baclofen should be selected i.e. approx. 5ml (5mg) daily.

 Baclofen should be administered to end stage renal failure patients only if the expected benefit outweighs the potential risk.
-These patients should be closely monitored for prompt diagnosis of early signs and/or symptoms of toxicity (e.g. somnolence, lethargy) (see section 4.4 and section 4.9).
+These patients should be closely monitored for prompt diagnosis of early signs and/or symptoms of toxicity (e.g. somnolence, lethargy) (see section 4.4 Special warnings and precautions for use and section 4.9 Overdose).

 No studies have been performed in patients with hepatic impairment receiving baclofen therapy.
-The liver does not play a significant role in the metabolism of baclofen after oral administration of baclofen (see section 5.2).
+Liver does not play a significant role in the metabolism of baclofen after oral administration of baclofen (see section 5.2 Clinical Pharmacology).
 However, baclofen has the potential of elevating liver enzymes.
-Baclofen should be prescribed with caution in patients with hepatic impairment.
+Baclofen should be prescribed with caution in patients with hepatic impairment. (see section 4.4 special warnings and precautions for use).

-Unwanted effects are more likely to occur in these patients.
-It is therefore recommended that a cautious dosage schedule be adopted and that patients be kept under appropriate surveillance.
+Since unwanted effects are more likely to occur in patients with spastic states of cerebral origin, it is recommended that a cautious dosage schedule be adopted in such cases and that the patient be kept under appropriate surveillance.

 Method of administration: